James L. Enyeart: Published works

-He is also the author of numerous books, including works published by Knopf, Little Brown, Inc, Asahi Shimbum, Johns Hopkins University Press, University of New Mexico Press, University of Arizona Press, the Museum of New Mexico Press, among others.
+He is also the author of numerous books, including works published by Knopf, Little Brown, Inc, The Asahi Shimbun, Johns Hopkins University Press, University of New Mexico Press, University of Arizona Press, the Museum of New Mexico Press, among others.
 His photographs are collected by the George Eastman Museum, the Smithsonian American Art Museum, the Bibliothèque Nationale in Paris, the Center for Creative Photography, Sheldon Memorial Gallery, Kiasato Museum of Photography, Japan, the Irish Museum of Modern Art, and other museums and private collections.